 It’s one of those genealogy tricks that works more often than not, at least in mid-1800s Richmond.
 If you can’t find a missing ancestor, turn the page – or turn several pages – of the census.
 Quite often, you’ll find the ancestor living close to his or her future spouse.
 But would that trick work with the age-defying Ann E. Bass?

 Indeed, it would…but again, there is a “maybe” involved.

 Page 72 of Lower Chesterfield Township contains a listing for 24-year-old Ann E. Bass, who was living with (presumably) her parents, James and Ann .
 (Note: If you’re keeping track, the number of women named Ann has now reached the level of “too many” for this branch of the family.)

-Due to an indexing error, the family’s surname was listed as “Sulla,” which made a page-by-page search of census documents absolutely crucial in finding the correct record.
+Due to an indexing error, the family’s surname was listed as “Sulla,” which made a page-by-page search of the census absolutely crucial in finding the correct record.

-There were no other women named Ann Bass living nearby that were in the correct age range, so it was probable that this woman was Everett’s future wife.
-But how could I be sure?
-I could not find a marriage record (or a news article) that listed Ann’s parents, so this was – at best – a shaky-leaf situation.
+No other women named Ann Bass living nearby were in the correct age range, so it was probable that this woman was Everett’s future wife.
+But how could I be sure I could not find a marriage record (or a news article) that listed Ann’s parents, so this was – at best – a shaky-leaf situation.

 It was time to pay a virtual visit to the Powhatan County Courthouse.